Guterson/Portfolio/Processamento de Sinais/Áudio/Síntese/README.md

 ## About

 This project consist in a musical keyboard with voices (timbres) created by additive synthesis.
-It was developed as a graduation class project and stoped by the end of the term.
+It was developed as a graduation class project and stopped by the end of the term.

 The synthesizer was designed in [GNU Octave](https://www.gnu.org/software/octave/) and the GUI was designed in the Matlab's [App Designer](https://www.mathworks.com/products/matlab/app-designer.html) tool.
 The code for the App Designer can be found [here](https://github.com/Guterson/Portfolio/blob/main/Processamento%20de%20Sinais/%C3%81udio/S%C3%ADntese/SintetizadorDigitalInterface.mlapp) and a installable version can be found [here](https://github.com/Guterson/Portfolio/blob/main/Processamento%20de%20Sinais/%C3%81udio/S%C3%ADntese/App.rar).